 1 tablespoon coconut milk

 For serving: 2 cups fresh strawberries, sliced

 - Stir the coconut milk and apple cider vinegar together.
 Set aside and allow to curdle while you mix up the other ingredients.

 - In a food processor, add your rolled oats.
 Process until almost a flour but very small pieces still remain.

-- Add all your remaining ingredients including coconut milk.
+- Add all of your remaining ingredients (except coconut oil) including coconut milk.

 - Process until smooth.
 The mixture will be thick.

-- Flip your pancakes once the tops begin to bubble and the edges become golden brown.
+- Add a little more coconut oil, if needed.
+Flip your pancakes once the tops begin to bubble and the edges become golden brown.

-- Continue until all of your batter is finished.
+- Continue to add coconut oil and make more pancakes until all of your batter is finished.

 - To make the cashew butter maple sauce, whisk all of the ingredients together until smooth.